Research Expertise and Interest

 Research Description

-Penny's second book.
-Kingdoms of the Mind: Burma’s fugitive prince and the fracturing of empire, forthcoming with Columbia University Press, is a geographical and methodological departure from Cambodge.
-The first book-length study of late colonial Burma (1860s – 1920s) in regional context, Kingdoms takes a granular, micro-historical approach to comb multiple archives for lives on the margins and in between.
-Moving between nineteenth century Burma, the British Raj, the courts of Windsor and Bangkok, Kingdoms follows a prince on the run through penal colonies and stowaway cabins to corners of French India and the borders of Indochina, mapping networks of adventure capital, spiritual belief and political kinship that would ultimately topple empire in South and Southeast Asia.
+Kingdoms of the Mind: Burma’s fugitive prince and the fracturing of empire, forthcoming with Columbia University Press is a cultural history of exile and empire that moves between nineteenth century Burma, the British Raj, the courts of Windsor and Bangkok, Kingdoms follows a prince on the run through penal colonies and stowaway cabins to corners of French India and the borders of Indochina, mapping networks of adventure capital, spiritual belief and political kinship that would ultimately topple empire in South and Southeast Asia.
 Highlighting the porosity of borders, the flexibility of networks and the resilience of non-state actors, Kingdoms unsettles area studies frameworks and challenges the persistence of colonial boundaries and nations as frameworks of analysis for the modern history of South and Southeast Asia.
-You can hear Penny discuss key themes in her book in this podcast https://myanmarmusings.com/princely-possibilities-myingun-in-exile
+Penny discusses key themes in her book in this podcast https://myanmarmusings.com/princely-possibilities-myingun-in-exile

 Her first book Cambodge: The Cultivation of a Nation (University of Hawai’i Press, 2008) is a cultural history that argued for a role and space for Cambodian intellectuals, monks and journalists in the making of the Cambodian nation under colonial rule.
 Awarded the 2009 Harry J. Benda Prize by the Association of Asian Studies for its bold intervention in Southeast Asian studies, Cambodge has had wide-ranging traction beyond the field as a study of nationalism and colonalism https://uhpress.wordpress.com/2009/04/23/cambodge-wins-major-sea-studies-book-award/